- Products & Solutions

 A. Donaldson filter elements include standard o-ring(s).
 The photo below shows the (blue) element gaskets installed on the element.

 A. Donaldson offers several gasket materials for our element and housing gaskets.
 Your gasket selection will vary depending on the application, temperature or chemical compatibility.
-Contact us with your application specifics and we will be happy to recommend an appropriate gasket type.

 A. Our element replacement recommendation depends on the type of element.